hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 document discusses how to acquire all the KIDS builds to bring your VistA up to date; you can jump there now if you wish: `Patching up an old VistA System`_.

+There is an `older link</kernel/KRNkids.html>`_ on this website about KIDS: It provides a good introduction if you are a VistA developer.

 Quick TL;DR
 ^^^^^^^^^^^
 TL;DR = Internet Slang for Too Long; Didn't Read